tagsrock/eris-chains/README.md

 # eris-chains
 Default Chain Definition Files for the Eris Platform

-Files are used for testing against toadserver as part of the eris-cli init sequence, as as backup if the toadserver is down.
+Files are used for testing against toadserver as part of the eris-cli init sequence, and as backup if the toadserver is down.